-It is not the current policy of the Borough Council to operate a shared cost Additional Voluntary Contribution Scheme for employees.
-However, this policy will be reviewed from time to time by the Head of Human Resources in conjunction with the Chief Finance Officer, subject to Member's approval.
+Maidstone Borough Council operate a shared cost Additional Voluntary Contribution Scheme for employees.
+This policy will be reviewed from time to time by the Head of Human Resources in conjunction with the Chief Finance Officer, subject to Member's approval.